-In addition to earning a flat cash back rate on all purchases, this card also comes with a $100 cash bonus after new cardholders spend $500 on their card in the first 3 months, which helped propel it to the 3rd place spot.
+In addition to earning a flat cash back rate on all purchases, this card also comes with a one-time $100 cash bonus after you spend $500 on purchases within 3 months from account opening, which helped propel it to the 3rd place spot.

 Total Cash Back: $457.25

 With the classic cash back approach of offering bonus categories (3% and 2% cash back in two popular spending categories), Blue Cash Everyday® Card from American Express lands 4th place on our list.
 This credit card does a great job of offering big bonuses in categories where consumers do a lot of spending.

 Since Americans spend an average of $3,971 per year on groceries, earning 3% cash back on that spending is a great perk.
 Nonetheless, the vast majority of a consumers spending will most likely fall in the 1% cash back category, which is why this card only made it to 4th place.

 For 5th and 6th place, Chase Freedom® brings in an annual cash back return of $462.86, and BankAmericard Cash Rewards™ Credit Card brings back $431.25 annually.
 These cards come with $150 and $100 sign up bonus respectively after you meet the spending thresholds.